 Cancer cells are bathed in a fluid called, interstitial fluid (IF).
 IF provides nutrients, and delivers messages in the form of signaling factors to cancer cells in the tumor.
 Thus, IF is a critical component of the environment of a tumor.
-We have recently developed methods to isolate IF from tumors, and combined this with new quantitative mass spec metabolomics methods to analyze what nutrients and signaling factors are present in the tumor environment.
+We have recently developed methods to isolate IF from tumors, and combined this with new analytical technologies to analyze what nutrients and signaling factors are present in the tumor environment.
 We are currently using these techniques to determine if every type of tumor has the same environment, or if each is different.
 We are also learning if primary tumors have the same environment as distant metastases that come from the primary tumor.
 Lastly, we are asking how the tumor environment changes as tumors progress and grow, or regress during treatment.
 These experiments will give us new insight into the environment of tumors, and what determines what the environment of a tumor is like.

 Determining how the environment influences cell behavior

 Now that we know what is in the tumor environment, we are now asking how cancer cell behavior is influenced by the tumor environment.
-To do this, we have made a fluid that approximates the nutrient composition of IF, and we can grow cancer cells in this fluid.
+To do this, we have made a fluid that approximates the composition of IF, and we can grow cancer cells in this fluid.
 This let’s us study not just ‘the seeds’ in isolation, but as ‘the seeds’ interact with their native ‘soil’.
-We are performing a number of analyses on IF-exposed cells to determine how cancer cells behave in IF-like conditions, including genetic screens to identify new ways to target tumors.
+We are performing a number of analyses on IF-exposed cells to determine how cancer cells behave in IF-like conditions, including genetic and drug screens to identify new ways to target tumors.
 Our long term vision is to learn how to treat cancers by not just targeting the the cancer cells themselves, but how the cancer cells interact with their environment.